Medical Policy: 08.03.01

 Objective: To update our clinical recommendations for cognitive rehabilitation of people with traumatic brain injury (TBI) and stroke, based on literature review from 2003 and 2008.

 Conclusion: There is substantial evidence to support interventions for attention, memory, social communication skills, executive function and for comprehensive-holistic neuropsychologic rehabilitation after TBI (traumatic brain injury).
 Evidence supports visuospatial rehabilitation after right hemisphere stroke, and interventions for aphasia and apraxia after left hemisphere stroke.
-Together with our prior reviews, we have evaluated a total of 370 interventions, including 65 class I or Ia studies.
-There is now sufficient information to support evidence-based protocols and implement empirically supported treatments for cognitive disability after TBI (traumatic brain injury) and stroke.

 Sensory integration therapy may be considered a component of cognitive rehabilitation, sensory integration is considered separately.
 See medical policy 08.03.04